l-with/terraform-module-docker/README.md

 # Terraform Module Docker

-Terraform module which installs and configures ningx.
+Terraform module which installs and configures docker by [Terraform Provider for (Operating) System](https://registry.terraform.io/providers/neuspaces/system).

 This is a terraform replacement for [Ansible Role Docker](https://github.com/l-with/ansible-role-docker).